lotigara/forgejo-pages-server_ynh/doc/DESCRIPTION.md

-This app is only meant to be a minimalist app demontrating the v2 packaging format
+It is a YunoHost package for [Codeberg Pages Server](https://codeberg.org/Codeberg/pages-server)